Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 53 points just two times this year.
+- Los Angeles has combined with its opponents to put up more than 53.5 points just two times this year.

-- The two teams combine to score 49.2 points per game, 3.8 less than the total in this contest.
+- Minnesota and its opponents have combined to score more than 53.5 points in three of eight games this season.

+- The combined points per game average of the two teams, 49.2, is 4.3 points fewer than Sunday's over/under.

-- The 49 combined points per game that these two squads have allowed this season are 4.0 fewer than the 53 total in this contest.
+- The 49 combined points per game that these two squads have allowed this season are 4.5 fewer than the 53.5 over/under in this contest.

-- The average total in Chargers games this season is 50.6, 2.4 points fewer than Sunday's over/under of 53.
+- Chargers games have an average total of 50.6 points this season, 2.9 fewer than Sunday's over/under.

-- In 2020, games involving the Vikings have averaged a total of 49.9 points, 3.1 fewer than this game's set over/under.
+- The 49.9 PPG average total in Vikings games this season is 3.6 points fewer than this game's over/under.

 Chargers stats and trends

-- In Los Angeles' eight games this year, it has five wins against the spread.
+- In Los Angeles' eight games this season, it has five wins against the spread.

-- This season, the Chargers have just one against the spread win in three games as a favorite of 3 points or more.
+- The Chargers have covered the spread once this season when favored by 3.5 points or more (in two chances).

 - Los Angeles' games this year have gone over the total in three out of eight opportunities (37.5%).

-- When Los Angeles amasses over 383.6 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Los Angeles churns out over 383.6 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Chargers have eight turnovers, three fewer than the Vikings have takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Vikings.